 To support the delivery of the new SEPA flood warning scheme, SEPA will carry out a local launch event and engage directly with residents in the area.
 This will be supported by local and national media communications.
 SEPA will also support and participate in local public awareness events, in partnership with the local authority, community council or other local representative organisations, including schools.

-ACC will be working with the flooding groups as a minimum to promote awareness to flood risk:- engagement activities.
-SEPA's awareness raising activities will be coordinated with activities of other responsible authorities as required.
+ACC will be working with the flooding groups as a minimum to promote awareness to flood risk:-

 - Community Councils

 - Local residents

 - Education Scotland

 - Aberdeen Education Department

 - SEPA